 5 Tips on how to Hack the Boardroom

-Get your ideas understood and approved by c-levels
+Have your ideas understood and approved by C-levels

 Often times, disconnect happens between information security specialists and the executives.
 The language gets filled with acronyms and lexicons the other side doesn’t understand.
 Yet, there is a way to communicate and get your ideas through to your C-level if you clearly define the threats to your organization and give a solution.